umairahmed111/raspberrypi-network-threat-detection/PROJECT_LOG.md

 - Identified calibration gaps: lack of timestamps in logs, conservative cooldown multipliers, and subjective reputation tier boundaries.
 - Concluded that Phase 4 architecture is functionally complete, with remaining work limited to calibration and observability improvements rather than structural changes.

+**ONE-LINER TO REMEMBER PHASE 4 — DAY 3:** I connected memory to behavior and proved that past actions change future outcomes.